AEFeinstein/Super-2023-Swadge-FW/README.md

     # Set up IDF
     . $HOME/esp/esp-idf/export.sh
     ```
 1. For "**Step 5.
-Start a Project**" you can clone this repo and open it in vscode.
+Start a Project**" you can clone this repo instead of copying the hello world example, and open it in vscode.
     ```
     cd ~/
     git clone https://github.com/AEFeinstein/esp32-c3-playground.git